Ukulele Strings

 Ukulele strings come in a wide range of material, names, and hype.

 The best bet to finding the right combination of ukulele string(s) for your ukulele out of all the different types of strings — is to try `em out.
-The easy part is, luckily ukulele strings are relatively inexpensive.
-And, the hard part I found is to remember which one you like.
+The easy part is that, luckily, ukulele strings are relatively inexpensive.
+And, the hard part, I found, is remembering which one you like.
 And, if you like a set on that uke — STOP YOUR SEARCH and enjoy it.

-Information collection through various manufacturers and on-line resources.
+Information collected through various manufacturers and on-line resources.

 540R_Alliance_Normal